-17.1.
-Both contracting parties are obliged to comply with all obligations under public law.
+17. Compliance with laws, minimum wage, right to terminate without notice in case of violation17.1.
+Both contracting parties are obliged to comply with all obligations and laws under public law.

 17.2.
-In particular, both contracting parties are obliged to comply with all current and future legal requirements and other regulations relating to minimum wages, in particular the requirements of the German Minimum Wage Act (MiLoG), and to ensure that any subcontractors commissioned also comply with these legal requirements.
+In particular, both contracting parties are obliged to comply with all current and future statutory and other regulations on minimum wages, in particular the provisions of the Minimum Wage Act (MiLoG), and to ensure that the subcontractors commissioned also comply with these statutory provisions.

 17.3.
-Both contracting parties shall be entitled to terminate the contract without notice if the other contracting party commits a serious breach of contract or violates public law obligations in the above sense or if there is reasonable suspicion in this respect.
+Both contracting parties are entitled to terminate the contract without notice if the other contracting party commits a serious breach of contract or violates public law obligations in the aforementioned sense or if there is reasonable suspicion in this respect.

 19.2.
 The contractual relationship between the Contractor and the Client shall be governed by the law of the Federal Republic of Germany.
 The United Nations Convention on Contracts for the International Sale of Goods (CISG) and international private law (IPR) shall not apply.